As

 lettered in black on the front and down the spine.
 Front cover reproduces the

-from p.17 (I Saw a Ship A-Sailing), though the waif is not coloured
+from p.17 (‘I Saw a Ship A-Sailing’), though the wall is not coloured

 brown as it is in the book.
 Frontispiece and 14 full-page illustrations on cream